gptscript-ai/search/README.md

     - Portuguese must be either `pt-br` (Brazil) or `pt-pt` (Portugal).
 - `offset` (optional): The offset of the first result to return (used for pagination).
   Each query will return up to 20 results.

+## Google

+For Google, this tool uses the official [Google Custom Search JSON API](https://developers.google.com/custom-search/v1/overview).
+To use this API, you will need to create a [Programmable Search Engine](https://developers.google.com/custom-search/docs/tutorial/creatingcse) first.
+The environment variables `GPTSCRIPT_GOOGLE_SEARCH_ENGINE_ID` and `GPTSCRIPT_GOOGLE_SEARCH_TOKEN` must be set to your Programmable Search Engine ID and API key, respectively.

+### JSON Parameters

+- `q` (required): The search query.